Apply today to secure your early bird discount on selected full masters and PGCert programmes.

 Faculty expertise

-Dr. Roxana Baiasu is a research expert with more than 20 years of experience in Higher Education in the UK and 9 years of experience in Distance Learning and online teaching at the University of Oxford.
+Dr. Roxana Baiasu is a research expert with more than 20 years’ experience in Higher Education in the UK and 9 years’ experience in online teaching at the University of Oxford.
+Her academic interests include the philosophy of mental health and psychiatry.
+She has written articles on these topics in prestigious journals and in edited volumes.
+She is currently writing a textbook commissioned by Wiley.

 Frequently asked questions